Islamic glass: Academic study

 Islamic glass from this period has been given relatively little attention by scholars.
 One exception to this was the work carried out by Carl J. Lamm (1902–1987).
 Lamm catalogued and classified the glass finds from important Islamic sites; for example Susa in Iran (Lamm 1931), and at Samarra in Iraq (Lamm 1928).
-One of the most important discoveries in the field of Islamic glass was a shipwreck dated to around 1036 AD on the Turkey coast at Serçe Liman.
+One of the most important discoveries in the field of Islamic glass was a shipwreck dated to around 1036 on the Turkey coast at Serçe Liman.
 The recovered cargo included vessel fragments and glass cullet exported from Syria.
 The significance of these finds lies in the information they can tell us about the production and distribution of Islamic glass.

 Despite this, the majority of studies have concentrated on stylistic and decorative classification (Carboni 2001; Kröger 1995; Lamm 1928; Lamm 1931; Scanlon and Pinder-Wilson 2001), and as such technological aspects of the industry, as well as undecorated vessels and objects, have often been overlooked within the field.
 This, in particular, is frustrating because the majority of glass finds during the Islamic period are undecorated and used for utilitarian purposes.